elearning-x/certificat-ia/Part_1/1.1/p1_1_2_lab_correction_convergence_en.md

 ```

 9. Plot the proability mass function (pmf) of a Poisson distribution with parameters $\lambda$, and the probabilities of the observed values for simulations of $X_N$.
 Hints:
-* to plot the pmf, it's almost like question I.A.7, except that you should use `scipy.poisson.pmf`.
+* to plot the pmf, it's almost like question I.A.7 in the previous tutorial, except that you should use `scipy.poisson.pmf`.
 * to plot probabilities, you can use `sns.histplot` with the argument 'stat=probability' from the seaborn package (optional: you can also use `plt.hist` with the argument "density=False" and a well-chosen "weights").